-(Playback singer Krishnakumar Kunnath, popularly known as KK, passed away on Tuesday, 31 May, due to a suspected cardiac arrest.
-He was 53.
-FIT is republishing this story in light of the grim news, and the alarming rise in cases of young people losing their lives to heart attacks in recent times.)
+(Comedian Raju Srivastav was reportedly rushed to the hospital after suffering a mild heart attack while working out.
+FIT is republishing this story in light of the news, and the alarming rise in cases of young people having heart attacks in recent times.)

 "I never expected that I would have a heart attack at such a young age," says Abhay Bahl, a 40 year old man who had a serious heart attack back in March.

 Heart attacks are traditionally associated with old age.
 If you're in your 20s 30s or even 40s, chances are, you've not given it much thought.

 But data paints a different picture.
 And it's especially not pretty for us Indians.

 Around 50 percent of the heart attacks in men in India occur in those below the age of 50.